protontypes/open-sustainable-technology/README.md

 - [The Bread Code](https://github.com/hendricius/the-bread-code) - This repository is dedicated to becoming your bread manifesto with useful tricks and hacks.
 - [Growstuff](https://github.com/Growstuff/growstuff) - Open source and open data platform that can predict when your plantings will be ready to harvest.
 - [FarmOS](https://farmos.org/) - Open source web-based application for farm management, planning, and record keeping.
+- [Is-Vegan](https://github.com/hmontazeri/is-vegan) - Helps you to find out which food ingredients are vegan / non-vegan.

 ## Sustainable Investment